-Personal music systems and/or headphones or earpieces may only be used where these will not distract either the wearer or those who work in close proximity to the wearer; adversely impact on job performance; or create a health and safety risk due to inattention or impaired hearing.
+Personal music systems and/or headphones or earpieces may only be used where we are satisfied that these will not:

+- distract either the wearer or those who work in close proximity to the wearer; - adversely impact on job performance; or - create a health and safety risk due to inattention or impaired hearing.

 Such equipment may therefore only be used at work with the prior consent, and at the discretion of, your manager.